Aswabor/TWB/src/site/notes/HOME.md

 # The Worlds Beyond
-This is a reference work for my ongoing D&D campaign. if you feel like you are not supposed to be here then close this site and forget that it exists.
+This is a reference work for my ongoing D&D campaign.
+If you feel like you are not supposed to be here then close this site and forget that it exists.
 Please and Thank you.

 ## Contents:
 - [[NPC/NPC|NPC]]